 In the age of the landline, Vonage was pretty much a household name.
 But now that most of us are using our cell phones at home, the company has invested in its Business Cloud Voice over Internet Protocol (VoIP) service.
-And though you have to pay extra for basic features like video conferencing, chat and file sharing, it’s nice that pricing scales based on the number of phone lines you'll be using, which should appeal to enterprises with legacy phone systems.
+And though you have to pay extra for basic features like video conferencing, chat and file sharing, pricing scales on the number of lines you'll be using, which should appeal to enterprises with legacy phone systems.

 If you’re running a small business that only needs one to four lines, the price per month per user is going to be higher than if you’re at a business with 20 to 99 employees.
 Plus, unlike some of the other players in the VoIP market, Vonage Business Cloud requires no annual contract.
-The downside is that there’s a rather significant jump in price from the basic ‘Mobile’ package to the Premium plan that most companies are more likely to opt for.
+The downside is that most competitors really can offer more for less money.

 - We've also highlighted the best VoIP providers